 CORONAVIRUS JOB RETENTION SCHEME

-Where employees are furloughed instead of being made redundant, HMRC will refund the employer 80% of the workers wage costs, up to a cap of £2,500 per employee per month.
+Where employees are furloughed instead of being made redundant, HMRC will refund the employer 80% of the workers wage costs, up to a cap of £2,500 per employee per month, plus the associated employer NICs and minimum auto-enrolment employer pension contributions.
 The government is creating a new online portal for employers to notify HMRC of furloughed employees and HMRC are working urgently to set up a system for reimbursement.
+Employees’ wages will still fall under usual PAYE and employee NIC rules.

 The scheme is intended to be applied retrospectively from 1 March 2020 to run for a minimum of three months.